-August 19, 2024 4 weeks ago
+August 19, 2024 4 months ago

 While solar energy development is enjoying its time in the sun, Alberta Innovates has it made in the shade.
 Agrivoltaic farming is the practice of growing crops underneath solar panels.
 A new pilot study conducted by InnoTech Alberta is examining how to best leverage the land used for solar panels for crops.